rclovis/Nito-Wasm/README.md

 ### Technical

-- Simulation is implemented on a Rust backend
+- Simulation is implemented in Rust
-- Graphical frontend is implemented in C++ using SFML
+- Graphical frontend is implemented in wasm
-- Multithreaded frontend and backend
-- Flexible frontend window dimensions
-- Simulation can vary in size and speed

 ### Elements